KIAND-glitch/COMP10001-Project1/README.md

 There were a total of 4 questions, each tackling different problems involving species richness, species eveness, comparing habitats, and finally sampling of the habitat data.

+Running the different functions would yield the following results

 ```
 >>> get_species_richness(['magpie', 'magpie', 'cockatoo', 'lyrebird', 'cockatoo', 'lyrebird', 'bellbird'])
 (4, ['bellbird', 'cockatoo', 'lyrebird', 'magpie'])